New moms take note! You’ll love these 129 nature names for boys. These earthy names are unique, uncommon and cool for your precious little guy.

 - Vernon | Place of alders – English

 - Walden | Valley of the – Welsh English

 - Willoughby | Farm near the willows – English

 - Yarrow | Herb name; rough stream – English

 How Adorable are these Nature Inspired Names for Boys?

 RELATED: 101 Joyful Christmas Baby Names for Girls + Boys

 These nature inspired names are so fun and so cute!
 We loved putting this list together and hope you found some gems to add to yours.

-Be sure to save this post to your Pinterest board for baby names (we are definitely saving it—and tons of other great baby name lists—on ours too) and pass them along to your mom friends, too!
+Be sure to save this post to your Pinterest board for baby names and pass them along to your mom friends, too!

 Want More Names?